recovery button icon Save Our Water icon

 (i) Holding the Load.

-(1) When a load of any kind is to be suspended for any considerable time, the drum holding mechanism shall be used in addition to the brake which shall also be applied.
+(1) When a load of any kind is to be suspended for a period of time exceeding normal lifting operations, the drum holding mechanism shall be used in addition to the brake which shall also be applied.

 (2) Cranes, hoists, or derricks shall not be left unattended while the load is suspended unless the load is suspended over water, a barricaded area, or is blocked up or otherwise supported from below during repairs or emergency.

-(k) On truck mounted cranes, no loads shall be lifted over the front area except as approved by the certified agency.
+(k) On wheel-mounted cranes, no loads shall be lifted over the front area except as permitted by the manufacturer or approved by a certified agent.

 Note: Authority cited: Section 142.3, Labor Code.
 Reference: Section 142.3, Labor Code.